bluenote-1577/skani/README.md

 skani uses an approximate alignment method without base-level alignment.
 It is magnitudes faster than BLAST based methods and almost as accurate. skani offers:

-1. **Accurate ANI calculations for MAGs**.
-Sketching methods, such as Mash, may give estimates that are not accurate when MAGs are < 90% complete.
+1. **Accurate ANI calculations for MAGs**. skani is more accurate than approximate sketching methods, such as Mash. skani still correctly calculates ANI even for medium-quality MAGs with ~50% completes, whereas Mash will be inaccurate.

 2. **Fast computations**.
-Indexing/sketching is ~ 2.5x faster than Mash, and querying is about 20x faster than FastANI (but slower than Mash).
+Indexing/sketching is ~ 2.5x faster than Mash, and querying is about 25x faster than FastANI (but slower than Mash).

 3. **Efficient database search**.
-Querying a genome against a pre-sketched GTDB database (>65000 genomes) for ANI takes a few seconds with a single processor and ~4.5 GB of RAM, almost as fast as Mash.
+Querying a genome against a preprocessed GTDB database (>65000 genomes) takes a few seconds with a single processor and ~4.5 GB of RAM, almost as fast as Mash.
+Constructing a database from genome sequences takes only a few minutes.

 4. **Efficient AAI calculation**.
-AAI calculation is about 10-20x slower than ANI, but much faster than any other BLAST+Prodigal based method.
-The sketches for AAI can get quite large but can be stored on disk and queried efficiently.
+AAI calculation for two genomes takes at most 1 second.
+Querying against a database takes a few minutes, much faster than any other BLAST+Prodigal based method.
+The sketches (a.k.a indices) for AAI can get quite large but can be stored on disk and queried efficiently.

 ### Requirements and Install